unisb-bioinf/causaltrail/CausalTrail.md

 	NodeID EdgeType NodeID
 	...

 Nodes in the network are identified via the *NodeID*.
 Therefore, the *NodeIDs* have to be unique.
 The left *NodeID* represents the source of an edge, the right on represents the target.
 It is possible to assign more than one target node to a distinct source node, so multiple edges can be stored in one line.
-The *EdgeType* encodes the type of an edge, e.g. whether an edge between two ndoes is directed or not.
+The *EdgeType* encodes the type of an edge, e.g. whether an edge between two nodes is directed or not.
 It is also common to encode biological meaning in the *EdgeType*.
 For example, *pd* represents Protein-DNA interactions, whereas *pp* represents Protein-Protein interactions.
 The *EdgeType* can also be a longer string, allowing the encoding of more complex descriptions, e.g. *activates*, *inactivates*, or *phosphorylates*.
 If it is not necessary to encode any specific meaning for an edge *xx* or *yy* can be used as an *EdgeType*.

 ----------